DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ```

 or using the `adonis-cli` installer.
-If you cloned from Github, then you have to run `npm install` immediately after the previous command to install all the dependencies.
+If you cloned from GitHub, then you have to run `npm install` immediately after the previous command to install all the dependencies.

-We'll spin up a new app using the `adonis` command like so: `adonis new GOT` .
+We'll spin up a new app using the `adonis` command like so: `adonis new GOT`.
 Check out the AdonisJs [docs](http://adonisjs.com/docs/3.0/installation) to learn how to set up the AdonisJs installer.

 ## Explore Directory Structure

-AdonisJS applications follow the **Model-View-Controller** design pattern.
+AdonisJs applications follow the **Model-View-Controller** design pattern.

 ![Model View Controller Diagram](https://drscdn.500px.org/photo/152746175/m%3D900/9972f8c30c163f019a50ba15b8a70f9b)